 By Canada specialist Lucy

-In the months of November to April, under cover of snow, Canada and Alaska become a different world.
+In the months of November to April, under cover of snow, Alaska and Canada become a different world.
 While grizzlies slumber, polar bears congregate in Canada’s far north.
 Long hours of summer daylight are exchanged for the northern lights.
 You’ll follow forest trails by dog sled or snowmobile, and exchange walking boots for snowshoes.
 The cities revel in their Christmas markets and winter festivals.

-Although Canada and Alaska in winter is a very different proposition to visiting at any other time, our specialist Lucy is singing its praises.
+Although Alaska and Canada in winter is a very different proposition to visiting at any other time, our specialist Lucy is singing its praises.
 She looks at the experiences you won’t find here once the snow has melted away.

 Alaska, the Northwest Territories and the Yukon for seeing the northern lights